idaholab/moose/modules/doc/content/getting_started/installation/osx_other.md

   xcode-select --install
   ```

   If you do not have both Xcode and CLT installed, you will be presented with a dialog box allowing you to install CLT.
 There are two choices, 'Get Xcode' and 'Install'.
 Choose 'Install' to install CLT.
-We will need Xcode as well, but choosing 'Get Xcode' will send you to the App Store and will ultimately fail if you are not running the lastest version of OS X.
+We will need Xcode as well, but choosing 'Get Xcode' will send you to the App Store and will ultimately fail if you are not running the lastest version of Mac OS.

 - +Xcode+.
-Log into [Apple's Developer](https://developer.apple.com/downloads/more) website (iTunes account required) and obtain the appropriate version of Xcode pertaining to your version of OS X.
+Log into [Apple's Developer](https://developer.apple.com/downloads/more) website (iTunes account required) and obtain the appropriate version of Xcode pertaining to your version of Mac OS.

 - +Download and install [XQuartz](https://www.xquartz.org/)+